-The Community Hevra Kadisha of Greater Boston is an independent, non-denominational organization of individuals, synagogues Hebrew College and other Jewish Institutions committed to making the full range of burial rituals accessible and available to the entire Jewish Community.
+The Community Hevra Kadisha of Greater Boston (CHK) is an independent, non-denominational organization of individuals, synagogues and other Jewish institutions committed to making the full range of burial rituals accessible and available to the entire Jewish community.

 Community Hevra Kadisha